Activities After Hip Replacement

 - Walk as much as you would like, but remember that walking is no substitute for the exercises prescribed by your doctor and physical therapist.

-- Swimming is an excellent low-impact activity after a total hip replacement; you can begin as soon as the sutures have been removed and the wound is healed.
+- Swimming is an excellent low-impact activity after a total hip replacement; you can begin swimming as soon as the wound is sufficiently healed.
+You doctor will let you know when you can begin.

 - In general, lower impact fitness activities such as golfing, bicycling, and light tennis, put less stress on your hip joint and are preferable over high-impact activities such as jogging, racquetball and skiing.

-Pressure changes and immobility may cause your hip joint to swell, especially if it is just healing.
+Pressure changes and immobility may cause your operated leg to swell, especially if it is just healing.
 Ask your doctor before you travel on an airplane.
 When going through security, be aware that the sensitivity of metal detectors varies and your artificial joint may cause an alarm.
 Tell the screener about your artificial joint before going through the metal detector.
-You may also wish to carry a medical alert card to show the airport screener.

-Dos and don'ts (precautions) vary depending on your doctor's surgical technique.
+Dos and don'ts (precautions) vary depending on your doctor's surgical technique and preferences.
 Your doctor and physical therapist will provide you with a list of dos and don'ts to remember with your new hip.
 These precautions will help to prevent the new joint from dislocating and ensure proper healing.
-Here are some of the most common precautions:
+Some of the most common precautions are listed below.
+Ask your doctor if these precautions apply to you.

 - Don't cross your legs at the knees for at least 6 to 8 weeks.